segmentio/segment-docs/src/connections/sources/custom-domain.md

   - **Subject**: Enter a subject line for your support request.
   - **Domain Name**: Enter the subdomain that Segment should use for event request tracking.
   - **Additional Domain Name**: If applicable, add an additional subdomain.
 This field is optional.
   - **Source names**: Select the sources you would like to use for Custom Domain.
-We recommend starting with a stage/dev source.
-For the initial setup an [Analytics.js](docs/connections/sources/catalog/libraries/website/javascript/) source is required.
+Segment recommends starting with a stage or dev source.
+For initial setup, an [Analytics.js](/docs/connections/sources/catalog/libraries/website/javascript/) source is required.
 For a list of all sources that support Custom Domain, see [Supported sources](#supported-sources).
   - **Is the domain name enabled for Content Policy**: Select either Yes or No. You are not required to create a Content Policy prior to requesting Custom Domain.
 If you've enabled a Content Security Policy (CSP), you must add the new subdomains provided by Segment to your CSP once you've enabled the Custom Domain feature.
 This ensures that the CSP does not block the subdomains when you load Segment.

   - **Description**: Enter an optional description for your service request.
 If you are requesting Custom Domain for multiple workspaces, enter any additional workspace slugs and source names into this field.